Franklin Muzzy

-Franklin "Frank" Muzzy (December 6, 1806 – October 28, 1873) was an American politician and businessman from Maine.
+Franklin Muzzy (December 6, 1806 – October 28, 1873) was an American politician and businessman from Maine.

 Career

 Born in Spencer, Massachusetts, Muzzy moved to Gardiner, Maine, in 1823.
 Sometime before 1832, he enrolled at the Gardiner Lyceum to study drafting.
 Muzzy began working as a machinist and iron founder there, and later founded his own business, the Muzzy and Wing Iron Foundry, in Bangor, which by 1860, had more than thirty-five employees.

 Muzzy also pursued a career in politics as a member of the Whig Party, a forerunner to the Maine Republican Party.
 He served in the Maine House of Representatives from 1841 to 1842, and then the Maine Senate from 1853 to 1855.
 In the final term, Muzzy was elected President of the Maine Senate, preceded by Luther Moore and succeeded by Lot M. Morrill.
 During the 1850s, Muzzy was also one of the first trustees of the Bangor Savings Bank.